2005 FIRE PROTECTION UPDATE

 The summer of 2003 went into the BC record books as one of the worst forest fire seasons in the past 100 years.
 It was a reminder of the vulnerability faced by communities at the interface with forested areas.
-The 2004 fire season started out looking like a repeat of 2003, but August ended rather damp, which was good from the perspective of the forests.
-For the past seven years, Council has made fire protection capital expenditures a priority, and my report this month is an update to the community regarding our on-going fire protection projects.
+Although the 2005 fire season was fairly good from the perspective of the forests, a fire started in August by careless hikers on the slopes of neighbouring Eagle Mountain persisted for a week, and again should give us pause to consider the possibilities.
+For the past eight years, Council has made fire protection capital expenditures a priority, and my report this month is an update to the community regarding our on-going fire protection projects.

 In 1998 the Village acquired a Crown Land lease located at the southeast (top) end of Tatlow Road and completed Phase One of the Tatlow Road fire hydrant system with installation of a 50,000-gallon storage tank connected to the first hydrant at Main Avenue.
 In 1999 Phase Two of the Tatlow Road system was completed, which was the “backbone” water line down Tatlow Road to provide hydrants at Bedwell Bay Road and Marine Avenue.
 Also completed as part of Phase Two was the extension along Bedwell Bay Road that provided fire hydrants at Watson Road and Senkler Road.

 In 1999 Council acquired a license from GVRD Parks to locate a water storage tank on park property, and was able to complete Phase One of the Dutchman’s Creek fire hydrant system.
 Phase One involved installation of a 50,000-gallon storage tank adjacent to the Belcarra Water Users water tanks at Dutchman’s Creek, along with the first hydrant on Belcarra Bay Road at Salish Road.
 In 2001 Council completed Phase Two of the Dutchman’s Creek system that extended the fire protection water main along Belcarra Bay Road from Salish Road to Bedwell Bay Road, and also placed a fire hydrant on Turtlehead Road.
-In 2003 Phase Three of the Dutchman’s Creek system from Salish Road to Whiskey Cove Lane was constructed which provided coverage to the end of Coomb Lane, and completed the water main system for the southwest portion of Belcarra.
+Phase Three of the Dutchman’s Creek system from Salish Road to Whiskey Cove Lane was constructed in 2003, which provided coverage to the end of Combe Lane, and completed the fire hydrant system for the southwest portion of Belcarra.

-A total of $920,000 has been spent since work commenced on the fire hydrant water main system seven years ago.
-It is anticipated that another two years and a further $300,000 will be required to complete these important improvements for the protection of our community.
-It is a large undertaking, but by applying a long-term perspective and planning for a series of projects constructed over a number of years, Council is achieving the overall objective on a pay-as-you-go basis.
+A total of $1,150,000 has been spent since work commenced on the fire hydrant system eight years ago.
+It is anticipated that another two years and a further $150,000 will be required to complete these important improvements for the protection of our community.
+It has been a large undertaking, but by applying a long-term perspective and planning for a series of projects constructed over a number of years, Council is achieving the overall objective on a pay-as-you-go basis.

 As result of these fire protection initiatives, the municipality was advised in 2000 that the Fire Underwriters Survey has reclassified Belcarra’s “Dwelling Protection Grade” from “Semi-Protected” to “Fully Protected”.
-As a consequence, property owners located within 1000 feet (300 meters) of a fire hydrant will realize savings on the cost of fire insurance in the range of $200 to $300 per year depending on the insured value of their home.
+As a consequence, property owners located within 300 meters (1000 feet) of a fire hydrant will realize savings on the cost of fire insurance in the range of $200 to $300 per year depending on the insured value of their home.
 While the primary objective of having a fire department and fire hydrants is the safety and protection of the community, it’s nice to also realize the added benefit of cost savings on one’s fire insurance.

 Communications is one of the most important considerations for emergency service providers such as the SVFD.
 Communications is the backbone for timely coordination and delivery of help and resources.
 The ability to effectively communicate, both internally and with other agencies, is therefore critical to emergency service delivery.
-In an effort to enhance SVFD’s ability to effectively communicate, a number of goals and objectives are currently being pursued:
+In an effort to enhance SVFD’s ability to effectively communicate, a number of objectives have been pursued over the past year:

 By pursuing the above strategy for communications enhancement, the SVFD in essence becomes a “free agent” capable of transferring its dispatch requirements to the agency that best satisfies the expectations of both the SVFD and the community.
 It’s all about providing emergency response service to the community, and that is the basis for all SVFD decisions.